vippsas/vipps-design-guidelines/logo-and-mark.md

 ### ✅ Do

-* Use only the Vipps logo and mark provided by Vipps.
+* Use only the Vipps logo and mark provided by Vipps MobilePay.
 * Use the Vipps logo or mark to indicate Vipps as a payment option during payment flows.
 * Choose the logo or mark that best matches the way in which other brand identities are displayed.